View of Central Park with green trees, buildings, and blue sky, as seen from the office of Dr. Sophie Greenberg.

 Ok.
 I have it.
 Now what?

 So, you realize it’s getting out of control.
 It’s time to set an appointment with your dermatologist, who can help clarify the diagnosis, screen for related conditions, and send a script for prescription strength products (including medicated shampoos and topical corticosteroids).
 Unfortunately, they don’t have an opening for weeks and you’re miserable with itch.
 What can you do in the meantime?
 The good news is that there are tons of great over the counter products that can help you.
 The other good news is that you don’t have to worry about distinguishing seborrheic dermatitis from psoriasis — the same shampoos tend to help both disorders; you can leave that tough job up to us dermatologists.
 See related blog posts for tips on choosing and using a medicated shampoo.
+Lastly, make sure to increase your self care – sleep, being run down, stressed or tired can contribute to a persistent flare.

-One thought on “What is Dandruff?”
+One thought on “What is Dandruff?

 Comments are closed.